 In October 2018 and February 2019, we will be carrying out a major project to improve reliability and performance for passengers on the Brighton Main Line

-The Brighton Main Line is a key rail artery connecting Gatwick Airport and the south coast with London, and is used by 300,000 people each day.
+The Brighton Main Line is a key rail route, connecting Gatwick Airport and the south coast with London, and is used by 300,000 people each day.

-We will launch a large scale passenger communications campaign targeting all travellers affected by the blockades.
-The campaign will ensure that passengers and businesses are fully aware of the closures, the impact on journeys, the alternative travel options available to them and the benefits the work will bring for the region.
+We are running a campaign to ensure that passengers, stakeholders, rail user groups and businesses are fully aware of the closures, the impact on journeys, the alternative travel options available to them and the benefits of the work for the region.